pfheatwole/thesis/source/conclusion.rst

    to produce a complete flight dynamics model of a commercial paraglider wing using only limited technical data, photos, and video of the wing.

-5. It :ref:`validated <validation:Niviuk Hook 3 system dynamics` the
+5. It :ref:`validated <validation:Niviuk Hook 3 system dynamics>` the
    longitudinal performance of the demonstration model against basic flight test data, as well as highlighted some areas in which the accuracy of flight dynamics could be improved.

-This final section of the paper will address the last of the :ref:`introduction:Modeling requirements`: it will revisit the set of :ref:`motivating questions <introduction:questions>` that helped guide the design process, and consider the ability of these models to answer them.
+This final section of the paper will address the last of the :ref:`introduction:Modeling requirements`: it will revisit the set of :ref:`motivating questions <Questions>` that helped guide the design process, and consider the ability of these models to answer them.

 Study: drag breakdown